Biological Systems Engineering, Bachelor of Science College of Engineering

 Students may choose other upper division courses with substantial biological content offered by the College of Agricultural & Environmental Sciences; consultation with a faculty advisor and approval by petition is required.

-Upper Division Composition Requirement
+Upper Division Composition Requirement4

 Advanced Composition